buerHuang/buerHuang.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2026.06* Excellent graduate of Communication University of China
 - *2026.05* Excellent graduation thesis of Communication University of China
 - *2025.06* “Outstanding League Member” of Communication University of China
+- *2025.05* Second prize in Choir Competition of Communication University of China

 # 📖 Educations
 - *2026.09 - future*, Beijing Institute of Technology (Zhuhai).